ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 An outgoing message is sent by a peer and received by a transport.

-An incomgin message is sent by a transport and received by one or more peers.
+An incoming message is sent by a transport and received by one or more peers.

 Example of an outgoing message, i.e. sent from a peer and received by